Transport of spherical microparticles in a 3D vortex flow: Particle dynamics

 Next, we examine the trajectories that spiral around the vortex core.
 These correspond to initial positions where $x$ is close to the CVP and $z$ lies between the separatrix streamlines within regions of high $N$).
-In Figure~\ref{fig:figure6} (a) and (c), the amplitude of each spiral around the vortex core, denoted $A_n$, is measured and plotted as a function of its position, $x_n$, for both experimental and numerical datasets, respectively.
+In Figure~\ref{fig:figure6} (a) and (c), the amplitude of each spiral around the vortex core, denoted $A_n$ (i.e. particle radial distance to the vortex rotation axis), is measured and plotted as a function of its downstream distance, $x_n$, for both experimental and numerical datasets, respectively.
 Two observations can be made.
 First, the radius of the first loop is roughly constant for all initial positions for both numerical and experimental cases tested as we can see in Figure~\ref{fig:figure6} (a).
 As shown by the PIV measurements discussed in section~\ref{sec:PIV}, the high-vorticity region around the stagnation point does not vary significantly in the cross-slot.
 Therefore, the first interaction of the particle with the vortex always occurs at the same distance from the core.
 As noted in section~\ref{sec:PIV}, this flow is reminiscent of a Burgers vortex, in which a balance between viscous diffusion and vortex stretching leads to a concentration of vorticity along a cylindrical region around the rotation axis, with a Gaussian distribution.
 Secondly, the amplitude of the spirals decreases as the particle is advected to the outlets.
 The particle spiral motion attenuates following a decreasing power law, $A_n = A_0 x^n$.
 Upon normalizing by the fitting coefficient $A_0$ for each trajectory, we see that the numerical data collapse on a master curve with a main slope of $n = -1/2$.
 The attenuation is slightly more pronounced (i.e., with a steeper slope) for small values of $x_n$, corresponding to regions near the CVP, than for larger values of $x_n$, located further downstream outside of the cross-slot where the vortex is more confined.
 This trend is observed using the streamlines (diamond markers) and is superimposed on the particle trajectory data (circle and square markers) from the numerical simulations (top panels of Figure~\ref{fig:figure6}).
 For 80 microns particle, the deviation from the streamlines is negligible.
 However, the decay rate of the 140 $\mu$m particles that reach the vortex core is slower than that of the base flow, with an approximate scaling of $A_n \simeq A_0 x^{-0.35}$.
-To understand this reduced decay rate, we return to the comparison with the axisymmetric Burgers vortex, in which the velocity along the rotation axis is defined as $u_x = \gamma x$ where $\gamma$ is the stretching rate.
-The incompressibility condition of the flow yields the following expression for the radial velocity component $u_r = - \frac{\gamma}{2} r$.
-Since the flow is axisymmetric, the azimuthal component of the velocity is neglected.
-We, therefore, consider a 2D configuration and calculate the trajectories of particle tracers as follows:
+This means that all particles may eventually reach a similar minimum radial distance from the core, however larger particles will reach it further downstream.